-The island-village of Barangay Manamoc has a total land area of 1,275 acres, with about 300 households and a population of about 1,900.
-The primary means of livelihood in the village are fishing, seaweed cultivation and farming, though many residents are employed by a nearby resort.
-The villagers worked for the establishment of a 267-acre Marine Protected Area in 2002; the mean hard coral cover has since risen from 18 percent to 25 percent.
+The island-village of Barangay Manamoc has an area of 1,275 acres, about 300 households, and a population of about 1,900.
+Most residents make their living from fishing, seaweed cultivation, or farming, though many work at a nearby resort.
+In 2002, the villagers worked to establish a 267-acre marine protected area.
+Since then, the mean hard coral cover has risen from 18 percent to 25 percent.

 The community has committed to support the marine protected area for 20 years.
 In return, a Seacology grant will fund a solar power system.
 It will provide clean, renewable electricity to the community’s preschool, elementary school, high schools, training center, health center, and community hall.